SeattleDataAI-Hackathon/Dec-13--AI-Hackathon--Seattle-Data-AI-Security/Team 10/SCENARIOS.md

 # Test Scenarios Guide

-This document provides detailed information about each test scenario included with Claim Crusher.
+This document provides detailed information about each test scenario included with AppealWriter AI.

 ## Overview